How I Stopped Being a Skinny Guy

 Seventh mistake was failing to improve with each passing workout.
 This is probably the most important lesson here.
 If you can't improve with each passing workout, there is something wrong with your routine, method, diet, or rest patterns.
 The real secret to building muscle is making small improvement with your compound movements over the course of your training cycle.
 What I failed to understand was that I should have been performing one compound movement per body part and making improvements on those compound movements from workout to workout.

 My eighth mistake was taking each of my exercises to failure on most of my sets.
-There is misconception that training to failure builds muscle mass.
+There is a misconception that training to failure is absolutely necessary to build muscle mass.
 No, it doesn't if it's used improperly.
 Under no circumstances should you be taking your exercises to failure unless it's on the last repetition of your last work set for a compound movement.
 Even then, you should be using it sparingly.

 My ninth mistake was not using the proper repetition cycle .
 Since I was doing 1 repetition maximums on most of my lifts each and every workout, I wasn't providing the necessary muscle stimulation for muscle growth.
 Each of us has a magic repetition range that differs from person to person.
 For me, that range is 12.